zzzprojects/sqlfiddle3/README.md

     export AWS_ACCOUNT_ID=`aws ec2 describe-security-groups \
         --query 'SecurityGroups[0].OwnerId' --output text`

+If you are going to run Oracle, MS SQL Server, etc... specify the amis for the host servers:

+    export SQLSERVER2014_AMI=your sql server 2014 ami
+    export ORACLE11G_AMI=your oracle11g ami

 Create a VPC to house the compute resources:

     export VPC_ID=`aws ec2 create-vpc --cidr-block 10.1.0.0/16 \